My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 Build up to this iwth slow and deliberate pacing

-I kn
+I know

 Then the day arrived.
 The day I'd been waiting for so long.
 The day I'd been building up to with so many ideas.
 The day to meet my team.
 The day when minerals would become crystals.

-IIt would finally be the time.
+It would finally be the time.

 Wrong.

-Many didn't show up, and the editor-in-chief sadly didn't actually do a visionary meeting.
-It was basically just her talking the whole time, except once where she asked for ideas.
-I tried to take that opportunity to share my logo idea with everyone, but she said we already had a logo.
-She also said we needed to focus on that later.
-That misses the entire point of my plan, which I couldn't even present anyway because there was simply no time or format to present it at the meeting.
+Focus on it later?
+But what about the entire plan?
+We don't have time to focus on it later—club fair is just a few weeks away!
+We have to talk about the logo now!
+I couldn't even present anyway because there was simply no time or format to present it at the meeting.
 It felt like we were running through a laundry list of stuff, like when to meet and how many editions we wanted to publish.
 Me and the other adventures just met up, never looked at the path ahead of us, talked about a few stones along the way, and then went our own ways.
 Then the next meeting we'd all meet together again, and just come randomly out of hte trees to step on that one next stone.
 What happened to the entire rest of the journey between the stone and teh last one?
 We were suposed to walk all the way along that time too!
 We can't just all touch "checkpoint stones" and then walk off our own ways!
 How were we going to chart a course like this?
 How was this a team journey?

 Now, I have to be fair here though.
 Life is hard.

 But man, this was a huge setback.
-How do we get a visionary meeting to get everyoen on board with a vision?
+How do we get a visionary meeting to get everyone on board with a vision?
 And how can we create a new brand identity and impress everyone with the logo this way?
 The visionary meeting was a key part of my plan!
 How could we create a brand and logo and all that without a vision?
 How could we create a strong, unified, deeply connected team without a vision to unite them?
 And how would we get them all in teh same place again?
 Wait for the next meeting?
 That would be too long, and if we did it by then, we'd have very little time to form deep bonds and create a robust and united brand.
 Then we'd miss the club fair!

 Act II break